htothenan1/MERN-Ecommerce-Shop/README.md

 # MERN Ecommerce Experiment

 This project is an exercise in the basics of the MERN stack (MongoDB, Express, React, NodeJS).
-My goal is to build a fully functional (albeit fake products) ecommerce web application, complete with shopping cart, checkout processing, and reviews.
+My goal is to build a fully functional ecommerce web application, complete with shopping cart, checkout processing, and reviews.

 Additional technologies used: